-For example: when you get close to your dog’s food bowl, do so with an even more delicious treat in your hand (bacon, anyone?).
-Right as he’s about to give you the growling treatment, you drop the bacon.
-This will take repetition and precise timing, but the idea here is that eventually you want him to associate your coming near his food bowl mid-meal with the delivery of bacon, rather than with the potential of having his food taken away.
+For example: when you get close to your dog’s food bowl, do so with a delicious treat in your hand.
+Right as he’s about to give you the growling treatment, you drop the treat.
+This will take repetition and precise timing, but the idea here is that eventually you want him to associate your coming near his food bowl mid-meal with the delivery of a treat, rather than with the potential of having his food taken away.
 If you’ve succeeded, he should be legitimately excited when you approach his bowl in the future.

 The same idea, with slightly different variations, can be used on other resources such as toys or items that he’s particularly protective over.

 To be clear, I am not at the end of this process with Griffey yet.
 And though I’ve seen some encouraging improvements, I also understand that the road ahead won’t be an easy one.
 But I’m doing my best to remain calm, patient, and determined, and I’m confident that eventually I’ll succeed.

 Have you experienced resource guarding behaviors in your dog?
 What helped?
 Share your experiences with us below.